ivanzakharov/docs/development-guidelines/application-objects/macros.md

 toc: true
 ---

-- Creating of macro is prohibited, use public variable with constant value.
+- Creating of Macro objects is prohibited, create specific class with public variables with constant values.

   Example: